dhhagan/opcsim/docs/_build/html/_sources/tutorial/model.rst.txt

     opc_tanh = opcsim.OPC(n_bins=10, ce=η_tanh)

 That more or less covers how we build an OPC.
-Next, how do we determine what an OPC "sees" given an aerosol distribution?
+Next, how do we determine what an OPC “sees” given an aerosol distribution?

 Evaluate the OPC for a Given ``AerosolDistribution``
 ====================================================

-To evaluate the OPC, we need to determine how many particles the OPC 'sees' in each size bin.
+To evaluate the OPC, we need to determine how many particles the OPC ‘sees’ in each size bin.
 Once we have this value, we can convert to surface area, volume, or mass in order to compare to the true amount of mass present in the underlying aerosol distribution.